kytos/documentation/tutorials/napps/development_environment_setup.rst

 ********************************

 In order to start using and coding with Kytos, you need a few required dependencies.
-One of them is Python 3.6 that needs an additional step for Ubuntu older than 16.10.
+One of them is Python 3.6.
+Note that an additional step is needed for Ubuntu releases older than 16.10.

 Python3.6 in old Ubuntu releases
 ================================

 If are you using Ubuntu 16.04 or older, you must add a PPA to be able to install Python 3.6 packages.
-To add this PPA, use the command:
+To add this PPA, use the commands:

 .. code-block:: bash